 What are the Copayments and Coinsurance on Medicare Advantage

 Copayments are dollar amounts, while coinsurance is a percentage.
 Before joining, make sure you understand the copayments or coinsurance amounts for your plan.
-Also, you’ll also want to know what the cap is on out-of-pocket costs.
+You’ll also want to know what the cap is on out-of-pocket costs.
 The cost of each service from each plan varies.
 At the end of the day, you should choose the plan that makes the most sense for you and your lifestyle.

 What to Look for in the Summary of Benefits

 A big part of any Medicare Advantage checklist is the Summary of Benefits, a basic review of the Evidence of Coverage (EOC).
-The EOC is an annual report that plan members receive from their plan each September.
+The EOC is an annual report that plan members receive from their carrier each September.
 These documents provide details about costs, coverage, and more.
 Your agent must go over important details with you from the Summary of Benefits for the plan you’re considering before enrolling.
 This way, you can make sure it provides the coverage you need.

 Why Should I Consider the Coverage Area